Shell Mounds in Florida: Portals to the Past

 Spruce Creek Indian Shell Mound

-One of the Timucua Indians’ larger habitations is in the Spruce Creek basin as evidence by the wealth of archaeological sites and resources there many of which are yet to be discovered.
-Among the known resources are some of the largest and most extensive prehistoric shell mounds in Florida and the nation many so high they were used as major navigational landmarks during early colonial times.
-One of the largest prehistoric earthen works in Florida the Spruce Creek Mound is located on a high bluff on Spruce Creek.
+One of the Timucua Indians’ larger habitations was in the Spruce Creek basin, as evidenced by the wealth of archaeological sites and resources there.
+Among the known resources are some of the largest and most extensive prehistoric shell mounds in the nation, many so high they were used as major navigational landmarks during early colonial times.
+One of the largest prehistoric earthen works in Florida, the Spruce Creek Mound is located on a high bluff.
 The site functioned as a major ceremonial and political center for the Timucuans and lesser mounds are scattered throughout the surrounding areas.
-The colorful Timucuans left a wealth of cultural remains artifacts and sites.